 Rent-to-Own

-- structured as a Lease-to-Own agreement
+- Structured as a lease

-- customers rent the product with the option to obtain ownership
+- Customers rent the product with the option to obtain ownership

-- no borrowed money is involved
+- No borrowed money is involved

-- customers can return the item if they no longer want it
+- Customers can return the item if they no longer want it

-- payments are typically made weekly or monthly
+- Payments are typically made weekly or monthly

 Credit-Based Financing

-- structured as a loan or financing agreement
+- Structured as a loan or financing agreement

-- the consumer borrows money to purchase the item
+- The consumer borrows money to purchase the item

-- repayment obligations are fixed under the loan contract
+- Repayment obligations are fixed under the loan contract

-- interest may apply to the borrowed amount
+- Interest may apply to the borrowed amount

-- returning the product does not typically cancel the loan
+- Returning the product does not typically cancel the loan

 These structural differences explain why rent-to-own is often described as a flexible retail transaction rather than a credit product.

-Why Some Consumers Prefer Lease-to-Own #
+Why Some Consumers Prefer Rent-to-Own #

 Consumers choose different purchasing options depending on their situation and preferences.